Central American Airways Flight 731: Accident

 Flight 731 had taken off from La Mesa International Airport in San Pedro Sula at 07:04 local time (13:04 UTC) on February 14 for a 40-minute flight to Toncontín airport in Tegucigalpa.
 On board were twelve passengers and two crew.

 At around 07:35, the Turbolet initiated a non-precision approach to runway 20 at Toncontín, which is situated at an elevation of 3300 ft.
 Meteorological conditions at the time were such that the cloud base was lower than surrounding high ground.
 Wind shear and mountain wave were also present at altitude.

 At 07:51, the crew discontinued the approach and was authorised by air traffic control to attempt an approach to the opposite runway 02.
 Dialogues captured by the cockpit voice recorder (CVR) suggest that the crew was receiving conflicting indications from the on board navigation instruments, but at 08:00, while continuing its descent, the crew reported to be on final approach.

 Around two minutes later, the CVR recorded the five hundred and minimum calls by the on-board ground proximity warning system, followed by a terrain, pull up call.
 There was no reaction by the crew.
 The aircraft impacted a hillside near El Espino, in the Jurisdicción de Santa Ana, at an elevation of 5400 ft.

+Background

 Aircraft

 The aircraft involved in the accident was a twin-turboprop Let L-410UVP-E20 Turbolet with Honduran registration HR-AUQ, serial number 912603.
 It first flew in 1991, and served with a number of airlines before the accident.

+Crew

+The Captain, Oscar Anderson, age 57, had a total of 15,300 total of flying hours.

+The First officer, Eduardo Fash, age 42, had a total of 4,810 total flying hours.